 This 156 page book covers topics such as obtaining locations, hair & make-up, wardrobe, accessories.
 Topics which are a good introduction to the mind-set that it is more to this than just the actual picture-taking.
-Other topics include lighting, whether studio or just available light; and also equipment choice.

 The 30 pages devoted as a posing reference is the core of the book, in my regard.
 Posing the boudoir client is where the photo session can easily come unglued.
 While under pressure, you can easily run out of ideas with a momentary “brain-freeze”.
 Therefore, it is essential for a boudoir photographer to have a repertoire of ideas on hand to use.
 Attention is also given in this chapter to corrective posing, and working with a plus sized client.

 The chapter on post-processing is also an important one.
 In my experience, boudoir photography’s biggest time drain is the time spent in front of the computer, carefully retouching the images.
 The other chapters in the book cover the actual photo session, and the presentation afterwards.

 Such a thorough overview of the subject would of course be less appealing if the book didn’t contain numerous sexy and alluring photos.
 The printing is also of a high standard.

 For a look inside the book, check the Amazon link: